FAQs

 Yes, you can bring a support person with you to an appointment.
 We realise that legal information can sometimes be technical or unfamiliar, so having a trusted supporter who can help may make it easier to share and remember this information.

-Our premises in Tauranga are wheelchair accessible, as are our regional clinics.
+Our premises in Tauranga and Whakatāne are wheelchair accessible, and so are the premises where we hold our regional clinics.

 You can contact us via email or phone to make an appointment and we will ask if you have any disabilities that we can support you with when accessing our services.
 If an in-person appointment is the best option for you, we can make you an appointment at our offices in Tauranga or Whakatane, or at our fortnightly clinics in Waihi, Katikati, Merivale, Te Puke, Kawerau and Opotiki.
 We have provided legal advice to several clients using sign language interpreters accessed through Deaf Aotearoa.
-Nearly all of our premises are wheelchair accessible
+Our offices in Tauranga and Whakatane are wheelchair accessible, and so are the premises where we hold our regional clinics.

 Our legal services are provided free of charge.
 We welcome donations.
 If you are able to contribute any amount our donation details are here